 After the Decree Nisi has been pronounced you are legally required to wait 6 weeks and 1 day before you are able to apply for the final decree, the Decree Absolute.
 This is the document that will legally end your marriage.
 However if the division of matrimonial assets still needs to be resolved, and there are assets that would be affected by legally ending the marriage, it is likely that we would advise you to delay applying for your final decree until terms of settlement have been agreed.

 The Decree Absolute normally comes through within 2 weeks of the application for being submitted.
 Once we are in receipt of this we will send the original decree to you for your safe keeping.
 The Court will also forward a Decree Absolute to your spouse for their records.

 If financial matters have delayed the application for Decree Absolute and it has been over 12 months since the date that Decree Nisi was pronounced, you will need to send a short statement with your application to confirm, amongst other things, the reason for the delay and that there has been no reconciliation since Decree Nisi.

 Should you have any questions in relation to the divorce procedure then please feel free to book a fixed fee half hour consultation with our Family Law Team, (£75.00 plus VAT) on 01524 581306.
-Alternatively enquiries can be made on our website or directly through our Divorce Assistant at email@example.com.
+Alternatively enquiries can be made on our website or by emailing email@example.com.